ABJolis/currency_cue/README.md

 # CurrencyCue

-CurrencyCue is a mobile and web app for comparing exchange-rate changes.
+CurrencyCue is a mobile and web app for tracking exchange-rate changes.

 ## Description